GoogleCloudPlatform/serverless-spark-workshop/lab-01/cell-tower-anomaly-detection/instructions/01-files-upload.md

 ```
 <br>

-## 2. Upload the Spark data engineering batch job code files and datasets for the lab to GCS bucket
+## 2. Upload the lab code & data to the lab GCS bucket

 To upload the code repository, please follow the below steps:
 ```